 🧑💻 List out key stakeholders in the conversation, and their responsibilities

 Make the most of your team’s collective knowledge

 Slack’s intelligent productivity platform is centered on collaboration, and canvas is no different.
 With native collaborative features built in, teams can ensure that their knowledge base is always up to date and reflects the collective thoughts of everyone.

 When it’s time to collaborate, teams can bring a canvas right into a huddle, allowing people to look on together, discuss live work and make edits in real time.
 For example, during a weekly team huddle, a customer experience team can review incident reports and update progress on team priorities from a canvas, which brings in information from across data sources.

 It’s just as simple when people want to collaborate on their own time.
 Commenting and reacting as well as revision history are all built right into canvas, allowing teams to seamlessly work together regardless of location and time zone.

 When the canvas is ready to share, teams can choose who has view and edit access, and they can decide which channels and people it can be sent to.

-We’re already seeing customers, such as Garner, an energy supply software company, lean on canvases to centralize information, map out business strategies and keep teams aligned.
+We’ve already seen customers, such as Garner, an energy-supply software company, lean on canvases to centralize information, map out business strategies and keep teams aligned.

 Slack canvas is a straightforward tool for colleagues to collaborate, create, collect and propagate information to the people who need to know it.
 We love using canvases to organize our weekly demos of new product features to the entire Garner team in addition to organizing action items for the week.

-Slack canvas is beginning to roll out today and will be available to all Slack users in the coming months.
-Customers on paid plans will have access to both standalone canvases and canvases that exist as part of channels and DMs.
+Slack canvas is available to all Slack users.
+Customers on paid plans have access to both standalone canvases and canvases that exist as part of channels and DMs.
 Free teams can also enjoy access to canvases in channels and DMs.
-Check out here for more details.
+Check out slack.com/plans for more details.